bennykerido/react-native-smart-styles/README.md

 // The styles object now contains theme-aware properties that adapt based on the active color scheme.
 ```

-By integrating these functions directly into your style creation process and forwarding them into `useTheme` (if using `SmartStyles.helper()`), you ensure that your application's visual elements adapt seamlessly to the current theme, providing a consistent and user-friendly experience.
+By integrating these functions directly into your style creation process and forwarding them into `useTheme` (forward only when using `SmartStyles.helper()`), you ensure that your application's visual elements adapt seamlessly to the current theme, providing a consistent and user-friendly experience.

 ---